The TPP doesn’t just put jobs at risk. It rewrites the rules of business for big corporations—just ask Pope Francis.

-An IPS and Community Cinema [DC] preview about the first openly gay person to be elected bishop in the high church traditions of Christianity.
-Bishop Gene Robinson will be the special guest in the post-screening discussion.
+You’re invited to the IPS and Community Cinema [DC] preview about the first openly gay person to be elected bishop in the high church traditions of Christianity.

 Jorge Bergoglio may have acted cowardly during Argentina’s Dirty War, but at least he addresses the growing gap between the rich and poor.